-My research has focussed on a range of issues – mostly connected with well-being – in economics and philosophy and development economics.
+My research has focused on a range of issues – mostly connected with wellbeing – in economics and philosophy and development economics.

-Topics in economics and philosophy on which I have focussed include incommensurability, capability and well-being, rationality, vagueness and utilitarianism.
+Topics in economics and philosophy on which I have focused include incommensurability, capability and wellbeing, rationality, vagueness and utilitarianism.

 Topics in development economics on which I have worked include concepts of development, poverty, human development, sustainable development and corruption.

 Full details of publications can be found at RePEc

 - ‘On Capability and the Good Life: Theoretical Debates and their Practical Implications’ forthcoming Philosophy and Public Policy Quarterly.

 - ‘“Incommensurability” and Vagueness: Is the Vagueness View Defensible?’ forthcoming Ethical Theory and Moral Practice, DOI: 10.1007/s10677-013-9426-3.

 - ‘Incommensurability or Vagueness?
 A Comment on Rabinowicz and Sugden’ Proceedings of the Aristotelian Society, CXII, 2012 (3), pp. 333-337.